Skip to main content

 Cash Tax Paid is an estimate of the tax amount actually paid in a given period.
 Because Fathom does not receive individual transactions from the source accounting system, we calculate the Cash Tax Paid to know how much actual cash went toward tax payments in a given period.

-As part of the formula, Fathom uses the Tax Rate set for the company in ‘Step 2’ of the company’s Settings.
+For companies on a Fathom Pro plan, Fathom uses the Tax Rate set for the company in ‘Company Profile’ step of the company’s Settings.

 Cash Tax Paid =